x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 7. This will begin the process to setup and install the Hybrid Agent.
 There are four basic phases:
     1. Downloading the agent install package
-    2. Installation of the agent on the local machine (note: this will prompt for your MS Online Global Admin credentials again)
+    2. Installation of the agent on the local computer (note: this will prompt for your MS Online Global Admin credentials again)
-    3. Registration of the agent to Azure, including creation of the URL used for proxying requests
+    3. Registration of the agent to Azure, including creation of the URL used to proxy requests
     4. Testing migration viability from your tenant to on-premises via the agent

     > [!NOTE]